Priestess (band): Early years as Priestess (2004–2007)

 To promote the album, Priestess committed to a regular touring schedule which saw them frequently being selected to support more well-known acts.
 Motörhead took notice of Priestess and made them the opening act on several dates in Canada in 2005 before the release of Hello Master.
 RCA Records noticed the group and signed them in January 2006, becoming their label for all territories outside of Canada, remastering Hello Master and releasing it internationally, beginning with the United States on June 13.
-After the Canadian release, the group spent early 2006 supporting the Sword, Early Man and Dinosaur Jr. in North America, and spent much of the rest of the year in the US with bands such as GWAR, Nashville Pussy and Black Label Society.
+After the Canadian release, the group spent early 2006 supporting the Sword, Early Man, and Dinosaur Jr. in North America, and spent much of the rest of the year in the US with bands such as Gwar, Nashville Pussy, and Black Label Society.
 Their schedule continued well into 2007 as they traveled with Mastodon in the US and made their first appearance in the UK supporting Megadeth for several dates.

 The single "Lay Down" was included in the video game Guitar Hero III: Legends of Rock, which elevated the band's profile drastically.
 Enthusiastic about the success of that game, Heppner has stated he believes Guitar Hero and such games to be perfectly valid ways of finding new music, noting that his first exposure to Black Sabbath was through the Super NES video game Rock n' Roll Racing, and Vince Nudo has given the genre credit for its potential to expose younger generations to classic rock.
 Another single from the album, "Talk to Her", peaked at #33 on the Mainstream Rock Tracks chart in 2006.
+Album track "Everything That You Are" was on the soundtrack of ATV Offroad Fury 4.
 Priestess were voted Montreal's heaviest band by readers of the Montreal Mirror in 2006.

 As their busy touring schedule left them little time to write new material, Priestess only began work on a follow-up album in the summer of 2007.
 Heppner began writing things that were inspired by listening to progressive rock in his youth, which he felt made the work he created too esoteric for his bandmates to enjoy.
 When he did show them the material he was working on, they instead loved it, and as a whole began adding minor progressive rock characteristics to their sound in an effort to challenge themselves.